PavanRangani/docs/docs/prd/admin-console/manage-asa-version.md

 - Can be archived only when it is not used in any entity as a current version.
 - If the version is used once, it can not be deleted.
 In such cases, clarious user should archive that version.
 - Archived versions are not available for use in ASA dialog
-- `Donor Advised Fund` & `Donor Advised Fund - Managed` type version can't be archived.
+- `Donor Advised Fund` & `Donor Advised Fund - Managed` type ASA version can't be archived.

 ### UX rule
 - Shows `Archive` action in vertmore.
 On click, marks that version as a Archived.